OBLIGATION TO INFORM INDIVIDUALS REGARDING THE COLLECTION OF PERSONAL DATA IN THE CONTEXT OF BLOOD DONATION (GDPR)

 Email: Blutspende-Info@unimedizin-mainz.de

-As a data subject, you have various rights that you can exercise against the University Medical Center Mainz - Institute of Transfusion Medicine - Transfusion Center:
+You have so-called data subject rights, i.e. rights that you can exercise as a data subject.
+You can assert these rights against the University Medical Center Mainz – Institute of Transfusion Medicine – Transfusion Center:

 You have the right to obtain information about the personal data stored about you.

-If you find that incorrect data about you is being processed, you can request a correction.
-Incomplete data must also be completed in accordance with the purpose of the processing.
+If you find that incorrect data about you is being processed, you may request correction.
+Incomplete data must be completed, taking into account the purpose of processing.

-You have the right to request the deletion of your data when specific grounds for deletion exist, particularly if the data is no longer needed for the purpose for which it was originally collected or processed.
+You have the right to request the deletion of your data if certain grounds for deletion exist.
+This is particularly the case if the data are no longer necessary for the purposes for which they were originally collected or processed.

-You have the right to request that the processing of your data be restricted.
-This means that while your data will not be deleted, it will be marked to limit further processing or use.
+You have the right to request restriction of the processing of your data.
+This means that your data will not be deleted but will be marked in order to restrict further processing or use.

-You can request a copy of your personal data in a common and machine-readable format.
+You may request to receive a copy of your personal data in a commonly used and machine-readable format.

-You have the right to file a complaint with a supervisory authority of your choice if you believe that the processing of your data is not in compliance with data protection laws.
-This right is established in Article 77 GDPR.
+Without impairment of your right to seek judicial assistance, you have the right to place a complaint with a supervisory authority of your choice if you believe that the processing of your data is not lawful under data protection law.
+This follows from Art.
+77 GDPR.

-The supervisory authority responsible for the University Medical Center Mainz can be reached at:
+The supervisory authority for the University Medical Center Mainz for such cases may be contacted at:

 Der Landesbeauftragte für den Datenschutz und die Informationsfreiheit Rheinland-Pfalz